Skip to main content

 There are 32 capsules, one for each of London's boroughs, numbered from 1 to 33 for superstitious reasons, with capsule 13 left out for good luck.
 These capsules accommodate up to 800 guests as well as their selfie sticks.

-The fact that the Eye is cantilevered, or supported on only one side, sets it apart from other Ferris wheels across the world.
-This is an architectural marvel in its own right.
-The Orlando Eye in Orlando has a similar construction.
+The fact that the Eye is cantilevered, or supported on only one side, sets it apart from most other Ferris wheels.
+It's officially the world's tallest cantilevered observation wheel, a structural feat that hadn't been attempted at this scale before.

 The London Eye has one royal capsule

-To commemorate the 60th anniversary of Queen Elizabeth II's coronation, a passenger capsule was dubbed the Coronation Capsule on June 2, 2013, easily recognizable by its red color.
-To date, this is the only one of the 32 capsules that looks different.
+To commemorate the 60th anniversary of Queen Elizabeth II's coronation, a passenger capsule was dubbed the Coronation Capsule on June 2, 2013, easily recognisable by its red colour.
+To date, this is the only one of the 32 capsules that looks different

 It was supposed to be temporary